 Made completely out of metal and mesh, the Yardwe berry picker will hold a lot of blueberries at once.

 It’s a simple design, lightweight, and easy to use.
-It’s eleven inches long and six inches wide, meaning it will be able to hold hundreds of berries at once!
+It’s eleven inches long and six inches wide, meaning it can hold hundreds of berries at once!

-One thing to keep in mind about this particular picker—it will need to be stored somewhere dry.
+One thing to remember about this particular picker is that it will need to be stored somewhere dry.
 If it’s stored away while still wet, it could easily rust.

 The Esschert picker looks like it came from the shelves of an Ikea.

 It’s got a simple design of wood and metal.
-The wide spaces between the combs mean this picker is best suited for larger berries like blueberries or blackberries.
+The wide spaces between the combs mean this picker best suits larger berries like blueberries or blackberries.

-Make sure it is completely dry after each use to prevent the metal parts from rusting.
+Ensure the metal parts are dry after each use to prevent rusting.

 Narvaris Berry Picker

-If you’re just getting started with berry picking, the Narvaris berry picker with gloves is going to make your beginning a piece of cake.
+If you’re just getting started with berry picking, the Narvaris berry picker with gloves will make your beginning a piece of cake.

 Not only will you receive a picker with a comfortable, ergonomic handle, but you’ll also get some gloves.
 The gloves are polyester with a nitrile coating.
-They’re going protect your hands even further from thorns, sharp sticks, or irritants on the leaves.
+They will further protect your hands from thorns, sharp sticks, or irritants on the leaves.